VishalDeoPrasad/Artificial-Neural-Networks/README.md

 + so from here, we calculate the partical derivties of loss with respect to w1
     - what is partical derivates; if the increse our w1 slightly, w1+dw, what will happen to my loss.
     - DL/w1: optimize in the direction of w1
-    1. in case of regression problem - [output: acivation] [function, LOSS: MSE]
+    1. in case of regression problem - [output: linear acivation function], [LOSS: MSE]
     1. in case of classification problem(binary) - [output: sigmoid], [LOSS: binary Log Loss]
     1. in case of Multi-classification problem - [output: softmax], [LOSS: multiclass logloss]
         * One-vs-Rest - if you have 3 class in you neuron then there is 3 output, each output contain the probabilty of output.